frndfrts/fluent-ui-custom-components/README.md

 ## 🎯 Integration

 All components are built on top of Fluent UI v9 and integrate seamlessly with existing Fluent UI applications.
 They follow the same design patterns, use the same design tokens, and maintain accessibility standards.
-The layout system extends Fluent UI's design philosophy with precise alignment capabilities.
+The layout system extends Fluent UI's design philosophy with precise alignment capabilities, while the new Section components provide organized, Card-based layouts perfect for sidebar integration.

 ### Key Integration Features

 - **Fluent UI v9 Compatible**: All components use Fluent UI tokens and patterns
+- **Card-Based Sections**: Professional container styling for organized layouts
+- **Sidebar Optimized**: Dimensions and spacing designed for sidebar menu integration
 - **Accessibility First**: ARIA labels, keyboard navigation, screen reader support
 - **Theme Integration**: Automatic adaptation to Fluent UI themes
 - **Responsive Design**: Components adapt to different screen sizes